nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

 1. Navigate to `OmniRCM` > `Utilities` > `OmniRCM` and tap `GET`.
 1. Install the app from the queue.
 In `Sileo`, this is in the bottom right of your screen.
 1. Open the app.
-1. Connect your Switch in while it's in RCM to your Phone using the USB cable.s
+1. Connect your Switch while it's in RCM to your Phone using the USB cable.s
 1. Tap on the `Fetch Payloads` button to fetch the remote payloads.
 1. Select the `hekate` payload.
 1. Tap on the `Inject` button.